 - Uroepithelium Penetration: The pathogens penetrate the bladder and the bacteria replicates, potentially forming biofilms.

 - Ascension: The bacteria continues ascending towards the kidneys through the ureters.

 - Pyelonephritis: An infection of the renal parenchyma causes an inflammatory response called pyelonephritis.

 - Acute Kidney Injury: The bacteria cascades up to the kidneys, leading to acute kidney injury.

 The further the infection ascends into your urinary tract, the more serious it becomes.

 Urethritis is an infection of the urethra.
 Symptoms are usually very mild and are often overlooked.
 If left untreated the infection can worsen and move towards the bladder.

 Cystitis is an infection of the bladder.
 Symptoms can be mild to severe and include increased urinary frequency and urgency, painful urination, pain in the lower abdomen, high WBC count and bacteria in urine, cloudy or bloody urine, and strong-smelling urine.
-If the infection isn’t treated, it will eventually reach the kidneys.
+If left untreated, the infection may move towards the kidneys.